jsmauzy1/Sports-Analytics/README.md

 # Sports-Analytics
-A collection of projects related to anything sports
+A collection of projects related to anything sports.